Memo Instructions

 You will craft a 1-page memo on the following question:

-What are the most pressing water quality issues in the Great Lakes region?
-Please identify three issues and three local, state, inter-state, tribal, inter-tribal, or U.S. federal officials who are in a position to advance policies addressing each issue.
+What are the most pressing energy siting issues in Michigan?
+Please identify three issues and three local, state, or tribal officials who are in a position to advance policies addressing each issue.
+These must be public officials.

 Issues Memo Template